Jannerbey/Plymouth-History-Vault/README.md

 - Your message
 - The ID of the item reported
 - Timestamp
-- Your email (disarded immediately after resolution)
+- Your email (discarded immediately after resolution)

 #### 1.3 Technical Data
 The App may collect non-personal technical data such as: